Introducing turtle graphics

 end

-Or - with the same result, without using the drawing-creation macro:
+Or - with the same result, without using the drawing-creation macro (which saves a few keystrokes):

 Drawing(500, 500, :png)